NRI Mutual Fund Taxation in India 2024 Explained

 For more info on NRIs, PIOs, and OCIs, you can refer here.

 NRIs are liable to pay tax on income earned or received in India.
 However, certain incomes are exempt or have reduced tax rates for NRIs.
-As for taxation on Mutual funds, it depends on the kind of mutual fund, i.e. debt or equity, and the holding period of the said mutual fund.
+As for NRI mutual fund taxation, it depends on the kind of mutual fund, i.e. debt or equity, and the holding period of the said mutual fund.
 We’ll enlist the taxation for various mutual funds for NRIs down below.

 Type of Mutual FundShort-Term Capital Gain (Holdings of less than 1 year)Long Term Capital Gain (Holdings of more than 1 year)